DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Update an Appointment

-Double-click an appointment to open the appointment editing form.
+- Double-click an appointment to open the appointment editing form.

-OR

-Click an appointment to invoke its tooltip, and then click Edit in the tooltip to open the appointment editing form.
+- Click an appointment to invoke its tooltip, and then click Edit in the tooltip to open the appointment editing form.

-OR

-Drag an appointment to another cell to reschedule it.
+- Drag an appointment to another cell to reschedule it.
 This functionality requires the [DragDropProvider](../reference/drag-drop-provider.md) plugin.

+- Extend or shorten an appointment by dragging its top or bottom border.

 ### Delete an Appointment